AuPtZ/BenchmarkSS/www/tab_benchmark.md

 <div style="padding: 10px; text-align: center;">
 <img src="imgbm2.png" width = "50%" height = "30%" />
 </div>
-② Independently compile annotations from various sources and upload them into the Converter module to get a format-compatible annotation file.
+② Independently compile annotations from various sources and upload them into the Converter module to get a format-compatible annotation file. **Please note that the Converter module only returns drugs that are within the PTDs.**
 <div style="padding: 10px; text-align: center;">
 <img src="imgbm2.1.png" width = "50%" height = "50%" />
 </div>